 As part of that project, the National Heritage List Entries of a number of protected buildings were amended to highlight their special historic interest and role in the history of disability.
 Among these was the former Royal School for the Blind in Liverpool.

 A pioneering institution

-The Liverpool School for the Indigent Blind (later the Royal School for the Blind, Liverpool) was founded in 1791 by a group of eight men, including the blind musician John Christie and William Roscoe and Edward Rushton, both of whom were poets, writers and strong supporters of the abolition of slavery.
-Like Christie, Rushton was also blind: he had contracted ophthalmia (an eye inflammation with traumatic consequences if left untreated) while working as a sailor on ships transporting slaves from Africa to the West Indies.
+The Liverpool School for the Indigent Blind (later the Royal School for the Blind, Liverpool) was founded in 1791 by a group of eight men, including the blind musician John Christie and William Roscoe and Edward Rushton, both of whom were poets, writers and strong supporters of the abolition of the trade in enslaved Africans.
+Like Christie, Rushton was also blind: he had contracted ophthalmia (an eye inflammation with traumatic consequences if left untreated) while working as a sailor on ships transporting enslaved people from Africa to the West Indies.

 The school was the first of its type in Britain and the second in the world after the Institution Nationale des Jeunes Aveugles (National Institution for Blind Youth), established in Paris in 1785-6, where Louis Braille attended as a pupil and worked as a teacher.
 Built in 1849-51, the Hardman Street building, with its grand classical entrance range and rear wings radiating out from a domed rotunda, was the Liverpool school's second purpose-built premises.

 As well as providing pupils with accommodation and a general education, the school encouraged them to be self-supporting and independent, giving practical training in a range of trades and activities.
 These included worsted weaving (a type of regional yarn), basket making and music classes that enabled pupils to become music teachers, piano tuners and church organists.
 A shop near the main entrance allowed the pupils to sell results of their work to the general public.